 \subsection{ML experiment methodology}

-Most GNNs do not usually consider directions of the graph edges, they treat every edge similarly, which does not fit our purposes.
-We choose to work with \emph{graph attention networks} (GATs\footnote{The acronym GAT is chosen to distinguish this from generative adversarial networks: another tool in the ML family which is usually referred to with the acronym GAN.})
+Most GNNs do not consider directions of the graph edges, instead treating every edge similarly, which does not fit our application in which the directions are meaningful.
+This led us to work with \emph{graph attention networks} (GATs\footnote{The acronym GAT is chosen to distinguish this from generative adversarial networks: another tool in the ML family which is usually referred to with the acronym GAN.}) as first presented in \cite{GAT-paper-2018}, which crucially for us allow for directed edges.

-GATs were presented in \cite{GAT-paper-2018}.
-Crucially for us, they allow for directed edges.
 The main distinction of GATs over GNNs is the use of a self-attention mechanism (inspired by transformers \cite{selfattention}).
 In ML, an attention mechanism is a technique that allows models to focus on specific parts of the input data when producing outputs, allowing for variable sized inputs, with a self-attention mechanism the use of these to compute a representation of single sequence.
 The architecture of GATs allows training to efficiently specify weights to different nodes in a neighbourhood without knowing the graph structure upfront.
 Thus GATs usually perform better than GNNs in cases where the graph contains nodes or edges of varying importance to a prediction.
 We hypothesise that this will be the case for our problem: the architecture may allow for learning to focus on parts of the network that promote or block multistationarity.
-The disadvantage of GATs compared to GNNs is a higher computational cost, however, this extra costs is not significant for the size of experiments presented here.
+The disadvantage of GATs compared to GNNs is a higher computational cost, however, this extra cost is not significant for the size of experiments presented here.